markokraemer/OACE/framework.md

 ## General Introduction
-General Problem with building really capable AI Agents right now:
-- GPT-4 is superior to humans.
-Let GPT-4 operate in the right context and with the given executive abilities, and it will be more capable than you, executing your tasks with higher precision.
-What GPT-4 is missing is a cognitive architecture to make use of its 'intelligence'.
-- Contextualization is a big problem.
-An Agent's model, its current objective context, its world context, its project context, its broader context of interaction.
-The agent has to understand everything from small to big at every step when it's needed.
-- The agent has to have the abilities to actually interact and implement its work.
-Iterate on it, not give single output results.
-We should be benchmarking AI (Agents) based on their general multi-step capabilities to operate and not on single-shot results.

-The core challenges associated with building the Autonomous AI Developer:
-- Working with various, vastly different codebases at scale.
-Being able to comprehend any codebase, any size, any tech stack, and find the right, relevant contents to edit at a time.
-Being able to work in everything from JavaScript, TypeScript, Python, Rust, C++, COBOL, and assembly.
-An agnostic system that can contextualize any codebase.
-Understand it like a developer, navigate it like a developer.
-- Having an actual environment and abilities to write the code, run the code & deployment, navigate the code, navigate logs basically as the IDE & Deployment // Dev environment & make sense of them contextually.
-- Generating valid code.
-The actual challenge to generate valid working code is iteration.
-That said, the challenge is creating test methods that can validate if the code works correctly, rather than just generating the code.
-What are the right testing methods to ensure we generate valid code?
-- Assembling context in a way that the AI understands what it is, where it is, what it should do next, how it should do it, what it already did.
-What, Where, Who, Why. -> Creating the bigger picture to create a comprehensive understanding at every step in the process. // -> The Agent's Self that can comprehend and execute, that can think autonomously to solve an objective.

 When humans conduct problem solving it can be dissected into a generalised approach:
 1. Goal Identification: Identifying the objective or desired outcome.